suryakka/parking-lot/README.md

     - `Registration number <REGISTRATION_NUMBER> is not found` : When registration number entered is not found

 - `getParkingCharge(input)` : Return a parking charge.
 Charge applicable is $10 for first 2 hours and $10 for every additional hour
-- `getParkingStatus()` : Returns an array containing slot number, registration number and color.
+- `getParkingStatus()` : Returns an array containing slot number and registration number.
 It throws an error `Sorry, the parking lot has not been created` if parking lot is empty.

 - `findNearestAvailableSlot()` : Finds nearest free slot.